balancer/balancer-v2-monorepo/README.md

 ### Exceptions

-- All files under `contracts/lib/openzeppelin`, are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such licensed under the MIT License.
+- All files under `contracts/lib/openzeppelin`, are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such are licensed under the MIT License: see [LICENSE](
+./contracts/lib/openzeppelin/LICENSE).
 - All files under `lib` and `test` are unlicensed.